kuromii5/Multi-Type_Dictionary/README.md

-# Static Dictionary with multiple key and value types on Rust #
+# Static Closed-Addressing Dictionary with multiple key and value types on Rust #

 ## About this project ##

 This is part of my pure interest in Algorithms course.
 I've decided to create a dictionary with multiple types of keys and values on Rust.
 I did it, but encountered some problems, which couldn't resolve.
 So this implementation is not very good example to use in your projects.
 This is not convenient and *possibly* broken.
+This is Closed-Addressing dictionary, so the buckets are Linked Lists.

 ## Dictionary methods and types ##